xpack/web-doxygen/website/docs/manual/pages/tables.md

 It has a caption, table heading, various row and column spans, a nested table as one of the cells, and a item list in another cell.

-Note that the end tags (like <span class="doxyComputerOutput">&lt;/td&gt;</span>) are left out in the example above.
+Note that the end tags (like <code>&lt;/td&gt;</code>) are left out in the example above.
 This is allowed, and in the HTML output Doxygen will add the end tags again.

 The output will look as follows: